Link patterns and elliptic Hecke algebra: Unnormalized elliptic classes

 \section{Unnormalized elliptic classes}

-Before showing that the unnormalized elliptic classes of link patterns are well defined let us analyse the first nontrivial example.
-We have to check that the normalizing factor $\prod \deltm(\nu_i,h)$ does not change when we change the arrow labels, and accordingly the permutation of nodes.
+Before showing that the unnormalized elliptic classes of link patterns are well-defined let us analyse the first nontrivial example.
+We have to check that the normalizing factor $\prod \delta(\nu_i,h)$ does not change when we change the arrow labels, and accordingly the permutation of nodes.